pushdev-code/html-tutorial/3-semantic-html/index.md

 ## Exercise

+1. Inside your fork html-tutorial repo, under the 3-semantic-html folder, create a file named basic.html Don't forget to include the .html extension
-1. Build in HTML a simple layout with semantic structure.
+2. Build in HTML a simple layout with semantic structure.
 The layout must have the following elements:

 ![image](https://user-images.githubusercontent.com/36536646/79253891-88bcac00-7e49-11ea-8a6f-4ed64a99113b.png)

 * Inside the ```<main>``` tag include an article that follows this structure:

 ![DOM](https://user-images.githubusercontent.com/36536646/79254810-e69dc380-7e4a-11ea-9f5e-75c6b8efec0b.png)

+3. Push the changes to your local copy of the repo.
+Remember to invite pushdev-code to tour repo as collaborator

 ## Source